 This manual describes the IM 053-1IP00 of the System SLIO from VIPA.
-It contains a description of the structure, project engineering and deployment.
-This manual is part of the documentation package with order number VIPA HB300E_IM and relevant for:
+It contains a description of the construction, project implementation and usage.

 Product Order no. as of state:

 HW FW

-IM 053IP 053-1IP00 01 V2.10
+IM 053IP 053-1IP00 01 V2.2

+Target audience

-Target audienceThe manual is targeted at users who have a background in automation technology.
+The manual is targeted at users who have a background in automation technology.